ArmanLidder/QuizApp/README.md

 ## Overview

-QuizApp lets players join rooms in real-time, answer timed questions (multiple-choice, free-text, or numeric), and compete solo or in teams — all while hosts manage the game flow, evaluate answers, and view live statistics.
+PolyQuiz lets players join rooms in real-time, answer timed questions (multiple-choice, free-text, or numeric), and compete solo or in teams — all while hosts manage the game flow, evaluate answers, and view live statistics.
 The platform also includes social features (friends, chat channels, profiles), an in-app store, AI-powered answer grading, and full internationalization (English/French).

 ---